|

 was merely "guidance," that it had not substantively changed existing H-1B law, and that adjudicators were still required to

+consider the "totality of circumstances".
 Many H-1B petitioners will confirm that the government's

 position does not reflect reality.
 Since the Memo's issuance in